yassine-rd/yassine-rd/README.md

 <pre>
-📚 I'm Currently studying Computer Science at University Haute-Alsace in France 🔭 I have a strong interest in Data Science and Artificial Intelligence 💻 Working on Deep Learning & Machine Learning projects 🌱 Learning about Computer Vision and Deep Learning stuff
+📚 I'm Currently studying Computer Science at University Haute-Alsace in France 🔭 I have a strong interest in Data Science and Artificial Intelligence 💻 Working on Deep Learning & Web projects
+🌱 Learning about MLOps and Computer Vision stuff
 </pre>
 ---